iCliniq Logo

 • Targeted Therapy - Targeted therapy focuses on a specific site of the cancerous area and kills the cancer cells.

-• Radiation Therapy - Radiation therapy uses high beams of X-rays and photos to kill cancerous cells.
+• Radiation Therapy - Radiation therapy uses high-energy X-rays and photons to kill cancerous cells.
 Radiation therapy also focuses on the lymph nodes if cancer has spread to the lymph nodes.

 • Chemotherapy - Chemotherapy uses high dosages of drugs to kill cancerous cells.
 It can be administered orally or intravenously.